-The best way to get to Goshikihama Beach is by car.
-While there is a bus stop called Goshikihama Bus Stop right next to the beach, buses don’t come very often.
+The most convenient way to reach Goshikihama Beach is by car.
+While there is a Goshikihama Bus Stop located right next to the beach, bus service is infrequent.

 Goshikihama Beach